mightyiam/bookkeeping/introduction.md

 // Since there are no transactions in the book, this is certainly 0.
 // An out-of-bounds value would result in a panic.

-// The second argument is of the `Book`s generic `TransactionMeta` type.
+// The second argument is of the `Book`s generic `TransactionExtra` type.

 // Here is the move from the income account to the bank account: